earthobservatory/azure-scripts/README.md

 This repository contains a set of scripts meant to automatically deploy a HySDS cluster to Microsoft Azure.

 These automated deploy scripts are written in standard `sh` shell and provides a semi-automated way of deploying a HySDS cluster.
 The rationale for making shell scripts instead of a more powerful tool in an interpreted language like Python is twofold: to reduce code needed and to improve cross-platform compatibility.
+Occasionally however, Python helpers are written for more advanced functionality such as JSON parsing.

 However, these scripts are not perfect and there may be issues encountered during deployment due to issues like bad connectivity and so on.
 These scripts do not perform any input sanitisation, so care must be taken during data entry.